 All educator preparation candidates, faculty, and academic advisors will be provided with a copy of the Policy and Guidelines for Professional Dispositions.
 Candidates will be made aware of the professional dispositions for which they will be assessed each semester as well as when digressions occur.
 The purpose of assessing professional dispositions is to document candidates' growth as they matriculate through the educator preparation program.
-As well, documentation will occur for repeated digressions from professional dispositions and/or egregious violations that may constitute grounds for a decision regarding professional remediations or separation from the UTA educator preparation program.
+As well, documentation will occur for repeated digressions from professional dispositions and/or egregious violations that may constitute grounds for a decision regarding professional remediation or separation from the UTA educator preparation program.

-J. Termination of Clinical Teaching
+K. Termination of Clinical Teaching

-A candidate may be removed from his/her field experiences or clinical teaching at any time upon the request of the building principal or the cooperating teacher.
-If this happens during the early field experience semesters, the Office of Field Experience may attempt to identify a second placement in which the student can finish all required activities and hours during that semester.
-If the student is asked to leave his/her placement during the Clinical Teaching I or Clinical Teaching II semester and an alternative placement cannot be found, the student may not pass clinical teaching.
-All candidates must meet requirements stated in the Professional Dispositions document.
+A student may be removed from his/her field experiences or clinical teaching at any time upon the request of the building principal or the cooperating teacher.
+If this happens during the early field experience semesters, the Office of Field Experience will attempt to identify a second placement in which the student can finish all required activities and hours during that semester.
+If the student is asked to leave his/her placement during the Clinical Teaching I or Clinical Teaching II semester and an alternative placement cannot be found, the student may receive a grade of Incomplete for the clinical teaching course and be assigned to a second placement for the following semester.
+(This is dependent on the date of the removal).
+Should the student be asked to leave his/her clinical teaching during this new second placement, he/she may be terminated from the Program.
+All students must meet requirements stated in the Professional Dispositions document.

 A candidate may be subject to expedited dismissal from the teacher education program for an egregious violation of the COEd Dispositions Policy.
-Examples of possible egregious violations include but are not limited to: engaging in illegal or unethical conduct involving minor children or conduct which would be grounds for dismissal from a teaching position, mishandling of private and confidential student information, and serious violations of the University of Texas at Arlington Honor Code and Code of Conduct (Professional Dispositions) and related coursework).
+Examples of possible egregious violations include but are not limited to: engaging in illegal or unethical conduct involving minor children or conduct which would be grounds for dismissal from a teaching position, mishandling of private and confidential student information, and serious violations of the University of Texas at Arlington Honor Code and Code of Conduct (Professional Dispositions and related coursework).

-K. Professional Appearance
+L. Professional Appearance